nexmo-se/voice-enabling-text-bot-sample-app-vapi-asr/README.md

 See more details in above section **Set up your Vonage Voice API application credentials and phone number**.

 From any phone, dial the Vonage number (the one in the .env file).
-This will connect the caller, and the user able to have voice interact with the text bot via voice.
+This will connect the caller, and the user able to have voice interact with the text chatbot via voice.

 ### Connecting server code to use

-To simulate the voice interaction with a text-only bot, you may use only the connecting code (from https://github.com/nexmo-se/voice-enabling-text-bot-connecting-ref-vapi-asr)
+To simulate the voice interaction with a text-only chatbot, you may use only the connecting code (from https://github.com/nexmo-se/voice-enabling-text-bot-connecting-ref-vapi-asr)
 ```bash
 node very-simple-bot.js
 ```